Nomtt/SC1015_MiniProject_ECDS8/README.md

 - K-means clustering

 ### Evaluation Metrics
+- F1-Score - We used it for Random Forest Classifiers and it shows a balanced performance between precision and recall.
+- Weighted Average and Macro Average
+- Recall, Precision, Support and Accuracy
+- fnr, fpr, tnr and tpr

 ### Hyperparameter Tuning
+- Hyperparameters in Random Forest Classification are settings not learned from data but set before training the model.
+- By tuning them we were able to further modify accuracy, overfitting/underfitting and training time of our model.

 ### K-clustering
+-

 ## Insights
 - Initial treatment response is the most influential factor in likelihood of recurrence.
 If some cancer cells survive the initial treatment, they can eventually grow and lead to a recurrence.
 Therefore, patients who had severe responses should be given rigorous follow-ups.